hunbalkhan/BookKeeper/README.md

 # BookKeeper - Capstone Project 1

 **Year Up United – Java Capstone Project 1**
-This is my first capstone project for the Year Up United program.
-The program is written in **Java** and simulates a simple bookkeeping application.
-Users can add deposits, make payments, view ledgers, and generate reports.

----

 ## Project Overview

+This is my submission of our first capstone project for Year Up United.
 BookKeeper is a simple yet powerful Java-based bookkeeping application designed to help users easily manage and track their personal or small business transactions.
 The goal of this project is to demonstrate core Java skills such as file handling, object-oriented programming, and error handling, while also providing a user-friendly interface.

 ---